Interstate 66: Virginia

-I-66 was first proposed in 1956 shortly after Congress established the Highway Trust Fund as a highway to connect Strasburg, Virginia, in the Shenandoah Valley with Washington.
+I-66 was first proposed in 1956—shortly after Congress established the Highway Trust Fund—as a highway to connect Strasburg, Virginia, in the Shenandoah Valley with Washington, D.C..

-During the planning stages, the Virginia Highway Department considered four possible locations for the highway inside the Beltway and, in 1959, settled on one that followed the Fairfax Drive–Bluemont Drive corridor between the Beltway and SR 120 (Glebe Road); and then the Washington and Old Dominion (W&OD) corridor between Glebe Road and Rosslyn in Arlington.
+During the planning stages, the Virginia Highway Department considered four possible locations for the highway inside the Beltway; in 1959, it settled on one that followed the Fairfax Drive–Bluemont Drive corridor between the Beltway and SR 120 (Glebe Road); and then along the Rosslyn Spur of the Washington and Old Dominion Railroad (W&OD) between Glebe Road and Rosslyn in Arlington County.
 The route west of 123 was determined earlier.
 Two other routes through Arlington neighborhoods and one along Arlington Boulevard were rejected due to cost or opposition.
 I-66 was originally to connect to the Three Sisters Bridge, but, as that bridge was canceled, it was later designed to connect to the Potomac River Freeway via the Theodore Roosevelt Bridge.

 On December 16, 1961, the first piece of I-66, an 8.6 mi section from US 29 at Gainesville to US 29 at Centreville was opened.
 A disconnected 3.3 mi section near Delaplane in Fauquier County opened next in May 1962.